Anomalocaris: Paleoecology

 Specimens of Anomalocaris have been found worldwide spanning from Cambrian Stage 3 to the Guzhangian.
 Aside from the Burgess Shale and Emu Bay Shale, fossils have been found in the Chengjiang Biota, Hongjingshao Formation, Balang Formation and the Kaili Formation of China, as well as the Eagar Formation and Weeks Formation in the United States.

 Anomalocaris canadensis lived in the Burgess Shale in relatively great numbers.
 In the Burgess Shale, Anomalocaris is more common in the older sections, notably the Mount Stephen trilobite beds.
 However, in the younger sections, such as the Phyllopod bed, Anomalocaris could reach much greater sizes—roughly twice the size of its older, trilobite bed relatives.
 These rare giant specimens have previously been referred to a separate species, Anomalocaris gigantea; however, the validity of this species has been called into question, and is currently synonymized to A. canadensis.

 Other unnamed species of Anomalocaris live in vastly different environments.
-For example, Anomalocaris cf. canadensis (JS-1880) lived in the Maotianshan Shales, a shallow tropical sea or river delta in what is now modern China.
+For example, Anomalocaris cf. canadensis (JS-1880) lived in the Maotianshan Shales, a shallow tropical sea or river delta in what is now Eastern Yunnan in modern China.
 Anomalocaris daleyae (Emu Bay Shale) lived in a comparable environment; the shallow, tropical waters of Cambrian Australia.
 The Maotianshan Shale and the Emu Bay Shale are very close in proximity, being separated by a small landmass, far from the Burgess Shale.
-These two locations also included "Anomalocaris" kunmingensis and "Anomalocaris" briggsi respectively, which are no longer considered anomalocaridids.
+These two locations also included "Anomalocaris" kunmingensis and "Anomalocaris" briggsi respectively, which are no longer considered species of Anomalocaris.